 - Trek to the unspoiled Forbidden Kingdom

 This stark and barren area of the middle Himalayas holds the last remnants of true Tibetan lifestyle untainted by foreign occupation.
 Whilst being annexed to Nepal, Mustang enjoys its own autonomy and the residents live much the same as they have for centuries.
-To avoid this unique Kingdom being overrun by tourism the region has been gazetted as a restricted area.
-Only small numbers of tourists are given access every year.
+To avoid this unique Kingdom being overrun by tourism the region has been gazetted as a restricted area, and permits are required to gain access to the region.

-Adventure Consultants have been privileged with the approval of permission to enter Mustang in September this year and will travel with a small group through to Lo Monthang, the hub of this tiny Kingdom.
+Adventure Consultants has been privileged to operate in Mustang and this year and will travel with small groups through to Lo Monthang, the hub of this tiny Kingdom.
 These permits come at a price but in a world of ever decreasing natural habitats, we are possibly experiencing history which will be lost to future generations.

 We are being supported on this journey by our special Sherpa friends of many years.
 With their world-wise approach and multi-lingual skills, they help us interpret the landscape and the people.
 They also provide scrumptious meals and establish our camps each night.